William-Thompson12/React-Project/README.md

 https://react-project-dc.netlify.app/

 ## Description
 Memoriez is a 3x3 pattern memory based game, initiate the game by inputing a round number(9 by default) then clicking the start button.
 Each game starts on round 1, and generates a random pattern with numerical values 1-9.
 The pattern length is tied to what ever number the user selects.
-The buttons will glow, and clcickling a button sends but a numerical value to be checked.
+The buttons will glow, and clickling a button sends a numerical value to be checked.
 If the user is correct, they will move on to the next round, where the playersPattern length is incremented by 1.

 ## Technologies
 React/Redux